julielaursen/Google-Data-Analytics-Bellabeat-Case-Study/README.md

 ## 1. Ask
 💡 BUSINESS TASK: Our team has been asked to analyze smart device data to gain insight into consumer behavior trends.
 The insights we discover will then help guide marketing strategy for the company.

+Specifically, our team needs to answer:
+1. What are some trends in smart device usage?
+2. How could these trends apply to Bellabeat customers?
+3. How could these trends help influence Bellabeat's marketing strategy?

 Primary stakeholders: Urška Sršen and Sando Mur, executive team members.

 Secondary stakeholders: Bellabeat marketing analytics team.